 Of course you always make sure that you have enough yarn left to bind off your project.
 I myself like to weigh the amount of yarn each row or round uses when I’m nearing the end of the project (or yarn!) to make sure enough enough left to bind off.
 Depending on the type of bind off I plan on using, I know I have to reserve about twice or three times the amount of the last row.

-However, it won’t hurt to know how to bind off without yarn in case of emergency.
+However, it won’t hurt to know more about binding off when yarn has run out, in case of emergency.
 You know, in that very rare situation that you have lost that game of yarn chicken… Mind you, this is really only an option in special cases, because this bind off tends to be quite tight.
 This lack of elasticity makes it not really suitable for things like neck openings of sweaters.
 I wouldn’t use it for projects to be blocked out significantly for best results, like lace.

 Binding off when yarn has run out – step by step